 We used Compojure-api to give us a Swagger endpoint describing our RESTful services.
 This gave us a self-documented API we could pass on to downstream consumers.

 The timescale was tight, and there were many moving parts that all had to land together.
-So far the MVP has been successful and is ready to power Ride On's electric bikes going forward.
+The project has been successful and is ready to power Ride On's electric bikes going forward.
 Look out for Ride On bikes in a city near you!

 Sign up to the JUXT newsletter